Royal forest: William the Conqueror

 William I, original enactor of the Forest Law in England, did not harshly penalise offenders.
 The accusation that he "laid a law upon it, that whoever slew hart or hind should be blinded," according to the Anglo-Saxon Chronicle is little more than propaganda.
 William Rufus, also a keen hunter, increased the severity of the penalties for various offences to include death and mutilation.
 The laws were in part codified under the Assize of the Forest (1184) of Henry II.

 Magna Carta

 Magna Carta, the charter forced upon King John of England by the English barons in 1215, contained five clauses relating to royal forests.
 They aimed to limit, and even reduce, the King's sole rights as enshrined in forest law.
-The clauses were as follows (taken from translation of the great charter (Magna Carta)):
+The clauses were as follows (taken from translation of the great charter that is the Magna Carta):